getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Put simply: as a result of this head-based approach, where the decision is made once in the originating service and passed to all subsequent services, either all of the transactions for a given trace will be collected, or none will, so there shouldn't be any incomplete traces.

-### Consistency Across Services
+### Consistency Between Traces

 If you enable tracing in services with multiple entry points, we recommend choosing similar sampling rates, to avoid biasing your data.
 For example, suppose the backend of our on-going webapp example also serves as a public API.
 In that case, some traces would start with a pageload transaction in the web app, and likely include multiple backend transactions, while other traces (those representing folks hitting the public API) would begin with a single backend request transaction, which would be the only backend transaction in the trace.
-Choosing a very different sampling rate for your webapp from that chosen for your backend would lead to one of those scenarios being oversampled compared to the other, compromising the accuracy of your overall data.
+Choosing a very different sampling rate for your web app from that chosen for your backend would lead to one of those scenarios being oversampled compared to the other, compromising the accuracy of your overall data.

 ## Viewing Trace Data